datahoarder/fec_individual_donors/README.md

 And that's before we've even inserted it into a database, nevermind done any actual analysis.

 But if we could efficiently collect all the data, starting from 1980 to 2016, then we would have dozens of millions of records to analyze.
-Stories, such as this [LA Times feature into what Hollywood is donating in this cycle](http://graphics.latimes.com/2016-election-entertainment-donors/), could be repeated across _every election cycle_.
+Stories, such as this [LA Times feature into what Hollywood is donating in this cycle](http://graphics.latimes.com/2016-election-entertainment-donors/), could be repeated across every election cycle.

 ## The command-line solution